(A tall gringo sticking out like a sore thumb in Machu Picchu, Peru)

 Well, dudes and dudettes, I'm from San Francisco, California, in the United States.
 I'm very much a social liberal.
 I'm a geek.
 I've traveled to quite a few countries.
 I am a proud card-carrying member of both the Free Software Foundation (FSF) and the Virginia Citizens Defense League (VCDL), a pro-Second Amendment organization.
 I'll bet you don't see that combination everyday. :-)

 Waitasec...how could a San Francisco liberal like me agree with a pro-Second Amendment group?
 The FSF, sure, but a GUN RIGHTS group??
 Well, I am a member of both organizations precisely because I am a liberal.
 Both organizations fight for our freedom, including my freedom to be the liberal that I am.
 I encourage you to read this paper, written by me.
-It is because very brave people were willing to fight for freedom--and black people especially should remember this!--that there could be a "President Obama" at all.
-Think about it...the first Black President of the United States--first elected in 2008 and re-elected in 2012--was made possible because some exceedingly brave people stood up to tyranny, over a lot of years.
+It is because very brave people were willing to fight for freedom--and black people especially should remember this!--that there can be a "President Obama" at all.
 That freedom--precious freedom--is maintained only by a citizenry that can fight back if necessary.
-Just ask any survivor of Auschwitz (yes, there are still some alive today).
+Just ask any survivor of Auschwitz.
 Just ask this guy's family.
 And then, ask this guy's family.

 There's a very good reason that many Jewish people have the motto, "Never again!"

 For exactly the same reasons, I'm a Free Software advocate and have been "Microsoft Free Since 2003", as my email signature sometimes says.
 Free Software is not just technically excellent--though it surely is that--but it is also a form of exercising and demanding your right to basic civil freedoms.
 It's much more than just "open source."